phoughton/cribbage_scorer/README.md

 ```bash
 {'Abi': 8, 'Bob': 3} 25 ['Count: 5, No Points scored, None said Go. ', 'Count: 10, Bob: 2 of a kind (2pts), score so far: 2 ', 'Count: 15, Abi: 15 for 2pts, 3 of a kind (6pts), score so far: 8 ', 'Count: 25, Bob: Last card (1pt), score so far: 3 ']
 ```

+Behind the scenes this method calls `play_score_ongoing` for each card placed down.
+This provides the scoring and message for each card placed.
+You may choose to use this more internal method, to provide details of each card played, though the full play to that point in time requires `play_calc_score_set` to be used.

 ### The Show
 The `show_calc_score` function is used during 'the show' stage of the game.